flashbots/mempool-dumpster/README.md

 ## FAQ

+- _When is the data uploaded?_ ...
+The data for the previous day is uploaded daily between UTC 4am and 4:30am.
-- _What are exclusive transactions?_ ... a transaction that was seen from no other source (transaction only provided by a single source)
+- _What are exclusive transactions?_ ... a transaction that was seen from no other source (transaction only provided by a single source).
+These transactions might include recycled transactions (which were already seen long ago but not included, and resent by a transaction source).
 - _What does "XOF" stand for?_ ...
-XOF stands for "exclusive orderflow" (i.e. exclusive transactions)
+XOF stands for "exclusive orderflow" (i.e. exclusive transactions).
 - _What is a-pool?_ ...
 A-Pool is a regular geth node with some optimized peering settings, subscribed to over the network.
-- _When is the data uploaded?_ ...
-The data preparation and upload for the previous day is started daily at UTC 2am.
+- _gRPC vs Websockets?_ ... bloXroute and Chainbound are connected with gRPC, all other sources are connected with Websockets (note that gRPC has a lower latency than WebSockets).

 ---

 # Working with Parquet

-See this post for more details: https://collective.flashbots.net/t/mempool-dumpster-a-free-mempool-transaction-archive/2401

 [Apache Parquet](https://parquet.apache.org/) is a column-oriented data file format designed for efficient data storage and retrieval.
 It provides efficient data compression and encoding schemes with enhanced performance to handle complex data in bulk (more [here](https://www.databricks.com/glossary/what-is-parquet#:~:text=What%20is%20Parquet%3F,handle%20complex%20data%20in%20bulk.)).